McKean Township Services

 McKean Township is a political subdivision of the State of Ohio, organized in 1818.
 It has 4 elected officials consisting of 3 Trustees and a Fiscal Officer.
 Each elected official serves a four year term.

 The Township officials govern the area of the township which is 5 mile x 5.1 mile (16,320 acres).
-The township maintains 25.75 mile of road with a population of 1516.
+The township maintains 25.75 miles of road with a population of more than 1600.
 Our primary source of revenue for the township is property tax voted by the voters and levied for specific purposes.
 The Fire Department levies are voted and paid to the Granville Volunteer Fire Department and Monroe Township Fire Department.

 The Trustees meet on the second Monday of each month.
 Meeting times are 7:00 p.m. year round.
 Meetings are held at the Township Building located at 1260 Sportsman Club Road.
 Emergency meetings are posted in the window along with a copy of the monthly meeting minutes.